 First of all, we want to repeat: it makes us happy that more and more people are cycling!
 But: As a result, delivery times for bicycle parts have lengthened and material prices have risen significantly.
 In the following we would like to describe the situation in more detail.

 Metals in China – Rising prices on materials

 Worldwide, the prices for metals have also skyrocketed due to the increased demand.
 Especially light metals, iron, magnets and the components of electronics have become more expensive.
 Below you can see a graph.
 It shows the price development of metals in China over the last few months.

 Material costs are also rising for copper and plastic

 Copper is needed for the production of electric motors and electronic circuit boards.
 Plastic is mainly used for the cladding of vehicles.
 Oil and gas are used for its production.
 Below you can see the price development of oil and gas on the stock exchange over the last year.

 A small consolation: We don’t need wood

 Apart from the increased prices for materials for bicycles and e-bikes, the price of wood has also skyrocketed.
 It has risen by over 400 percent in one year.
+Today the price is still at almost 250 percent and rising again.
 In other words, we can be glad that we don’t need wood for the FRIKAR e-bike.